Edems10/docker-compose/README.md

 | **Overseerr** | 5055 | `http://IP:5055` |
 | **Sonarr** | 8989 | `http://IP:8989` |
 | **Radarr** | 7878 | `http://IP:7878` |

+### Legal Disclaimer & Usage Note
+>
+> This project is intended for managing **personally owned media libraries** (backups of physical discs you own) and for sharing **open-source software** (such as Linux ISOs) via the BitTorrent protocol.
+>
+> *   **Personal Backups:** The media management tools ("Arr" stack) are designed to organize valid personal backups of content you have legally purchased.
+> *   **Linux ISOs:** The torrent client is optimized for seeding and downloading large open-source distributions (e.g., Ubuntu, Debian, Arch) which rely on peer-to-peer sharing for bandwidth efficiency.
+> *   **Respect Copyright:** The authors of this repository do not condone or support the downloading or distribution of copyrighted material without permission.
+Users are responsible for ensuring their usage complies with all applicable local laws and regulations.